Chart Color Schemes

 Chisholm is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The estimated population of the Chisholm (ACT) statistical area (Lv2), as of November 2025, is around 5,255 people.
-This figure reflects a decrease of 13 individuals since the 2021 Census, which reported a total population of 5,268 people in the area.
-The latest resident population estimate by AreaSearch, based on examination of the June 2024 ABS ERP data release and additional validated new addresses since the Census date, stands at 5,221 individuals.
-This results in a population density ratio of approximately 1,695 persons per square kilometer for the Chisholm (ACT) (SA2), which is higher than the average across national locations assessed by AreaSearch.
-Despite experiencing a 0.2% decline since the Census, the SA3 area showed a 0.1% growth during this period, indicating divergent population trends within the region.
-Natural growth contributed approximately 66.0% of overall population gains in recent periods for the Chisholm (ACT) statistical area (Lv2).
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Chisholm's population is estimated at around 5,255 as of Feb 2026.
+This reflects a decrease of 13 people (0.2%) since the 2021 Census, which reported a population of 5,268 people.
+The change is inferred from the resident population of 5,221 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,695 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+While Chisholm experienced a 0.2% decline since census, the SA3 area achieved 0.1% growth, highlighting divergent population trends.
+Population growth for the area was primarily driven by natural growth that contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024, with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections (base year: 2022) are adopted.
-According to these projections, the population of the Chisholm (ACT) statistical area (Lv2) is expected to decrease by 325 persons by 2041.
-However, growth within specific age cohorts is anticipated, with the 75 to 84 age group projected to increase by 125 people over this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb of Chisholm's population expected to shrink by 325 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 125 people.

 Frequently Asked Questions - Population